art-institute-of-chicago/artic.edu/docs/apiModels.md

 route('exhibitions.show', $item)
 ```

 ## General Search

 I created a special model to deal with general searching. `App\Models\Api\Search`.

-This one just uses a general endpoint to load ANY KIND of element.
+This one just uses a general endpoint to load ANY entity.
 Afterwards it loads all real models trying to keep it efficient using one query per entity (passing by an array of ids).

 ```php